pdjr-modules/LedManager/README.md

 An update mechanism (implemented by the update() method) supports automation of some state transitions allowing flashing of individual LEDs at a user determined rate.
+Updates can be triggered manually, but will usually be invoked periodically by a built-in timer.

-A callback interface (implemented by the process() method) allows an external function to be updated with the LED collection status at the specifified update interval.
+A callback interface allows an external function to be updated with the LED collection status at each update.
-The callback function will typically be used to update some application specific interface so that it reflect the StatusLeds internal state.
+The callback function will typically be used by an application to operate some specific interface so that it reflects the StatusLeds internal state.

 ## CONSTRUCTORS